Nazi-looted trove contains lost works by Matisse, Dix

 "Publicizing the existence of Nazi-looted art is essential to the process of finding heirs," he added.

-The group cited an agreement struck in Washington in 1998, where 44 governments endorsed a set of principles for dealing with Nazi-looted art, including that every effort should be made to publicize it.
+The group cited an agreement struck in Washington in 1998, where 44 governments endorsed a set of principles for dealing with Nazi-looted art, including that every effort should be made to publicise it.

 Besides paintings the haul included a large number of drawings and pastels on paper.